AY2425S2-CS2113-F13-1/tp/docs/UserGuide.md

 ### Changing betting amount: `change`

 Sets betting amount to be used in subsequent flips.

+`<number representing new bet amount>` should be a non-negative integer typed in numerals (e.g. 50, not fifty) which does not exceed your current coin balance.

 Format: `change <number representing new bet amount>`